Quiero Bailar (song)

-The song along with the album Diva are considered to be an important factor to reggaeton's mainstream exposure in 2004 alongside Daddy Yankee's Barrio Fino and Tego Calderon's El Enemy de los Guasibiri.
-The song became the first Spanish-language song to reach #1 on Miami's WPOW Rhythmic Top 40 while reaching the Top 10 of the Billboard Latin Rhythm Airplay chart.
+The song became the first Spanish-language song to reach the top position on Miami's WPOW Rhythmic Top 40, the first Spanish song to do so, while reaching the Top 10 of the Billboard Latin Rhythm Airplay chart.
 The song has become known as the first female reggaeton feminist anthem among songs that lyrically degraded women.
-An accompanying music video was filmed for the song.
-It features cameos from her ex-husband Omar Navarro, known artistically as Gran Omar.
-Ivy Queen performed the song as a part of the set of her 2008 World Tour which was held from the José Miguel Agrelot Coliseum in San Juan, Puerto Rico.
+An accompanying music video was filmed for the song which featured cameos from her ex-husband Omar Navarro, known artistically as Gran Omar.

 In 2019, the song was re-recorded by a women-led team of engineers and released as a single on International Women’s Day.
 In 2022, Rolling Stone magazine listed the song at number two on their list of the best Reggaeton songs of all time.

 Background

-After the disappointing commercial performance of Ivy Queen's first two studio albums En Mi Imperio (1997) and The Original Rude Girl (1998), she was dropped from the Sony label and took a hiatus from her musical career in 1999.
-Though the moderate hit, "In The Zone" with Wyclef Jean was able to chart in the United States, the unsuccessful second single "Ritmo Latino" and the album The Original Rude Girl were not and were overlooked and soon forgotten.
-However, it was critically acclaimed by many including an editor for Allmusic who awarded the album four out of five stars and listed it as a selected "Allmusic Pick".
-This occurred after she left Sony and "stepped out of Wyclef Jean's shadow".
+Following the release of Queen's first two studio albums En Mi Imperio (1997) and The Original Rude Girl (1998), she was dropped from the Sony label and took a hiatus from her musical career in 1999.
+The lead single, "In The Zone" with Wyclef Jean was able to chart in the United States, becoming her first Billboard chart entry.
+The album received critical acclaim, with an editor for Allmusic, awarding the it four out of five stars, listing it as a selected "Allmusic Pick".